-25.2 Additional Paid-in Capital
+5.2 Additional Paid-in Capital

-The additional paid-in capital (APIC) pertains to the excess of the total proceeds received from the Company's shareholders over the total par value of the common shares.
-There were no movements in the Company's APIC accounts in 2022 and 2021.
+The additional paid-in capital (APIC) pertains to the excess of the total proceeds received from the Group's shareholders over the total par value of the common shares.
+There were no movements in the Group's APIC accounts for the end of the reporting periods.

-25.3 Treasury Stocks
+5.3 Treasury Stock

-On March 23, 2006, the Company's BOD authorized the buy-back of up to P1.0 billion worth of Company's shares of common stock within a 24-month period under certain terms and conditions as the Company's senior management may deem beneficial to the Company and its stockholders.
+On March 23, 2006, the Company's BOD authorized the buy-back of up to P1.0 billion worth of Group's shares of common stock within a 24-month period under certain terms and conditions as the Group's senior management may deem beneficial to the Group and its stockholders.

-As of December 31, 2022 and 2021, the Company's treasury stocks amounted to P102.1 million, representing the cost of 127,256,071 shares reacquired by the Company.
+As of March 31, 2023 and December 31, 2022, the Group's treasury shares amounted to P102.1 million, representing the cost of 127,256,071 shares reacquired by the Company.